-**We recommend using coconut sugar just like we do in our Sweet Vegan truffles, as it has a lower glycemic index.
+**Chef Andrea recommends using coconut sugar just like they do in their Sweet Vegan truffles, as it has a lower glycemic index.
 This leads to a more stable blood sugar level, and it has more nutrients than regular table sugar, such as iron, zinc, calcium and potassium, as well as various antioxidants.

-– Put ungreased pan inside oven and preheat to 350 degrees.
-If making brownie bites, do not put cupcake liners in yet.
+Put ungreased 8×8 brownie or cupcake pan inside oven and preheat to 350°.
+If making cupcakes (brownie bites), do not put cupcake liners in yet.

-– Combine all ingredients except for the optional pecans into the food processor or blender, including the egg replacer.
+Combine all ingredients except for the optional pecans into a food processor or blender, including the egg replacer.
 Blend until smooth (about two minutes).
 You may need to scrape down the sides to make sure all the ingredients are completely combined.